jonasbn/til/nginx/serve_static_pages_and_proxy.md

 For my [pxy.fi](https://pxy.fi) site, I want to serve static pages and proxy requests to DigitalOcean serverless functions.

-I use [Nginx](https://nginx.org/en/) to serve static pages and as a reverse proxy and requests not mathing static pages are sent to a serverless function hosted on DigitalOcean.
+I use [Nginx](https://nginx.org/en/) to serve static pages and as a reverse proxy and requests not matching static pages are sent to a serverless function hosted on DigitalOcean.

 I found the following snippet in the Nginx documentation: